Open source AI stack is ready for its moment

 “You get people who are just firmly focused on this, and it becomes a balance of volunteer efforts and people paid to work on different aspects.
 The next step really is a lot of logistical work — the boring stuff,” Jeffries said.

-Another metaphor Jeffries used is that of a strategic board game, where you have to think about everything that can go wrong in advance — a bit like a reverse architect.
+Another metaphor Jeffries uses is that of a strategic board game, where you have to think about everything that can go wrong in advance — a bit like a reverse architect.
 Inevitably, there is going to be at least some amount of boring work, and somebody needs to do it.
 But for Jeffries, it’s all worth it.

 “When I look at AI at this point, I think very few people understand just how important it’s going to be.
 And I think they have an inkling of it, but it’s usually a fear-based kind of thing,” he said.
 “They don’t understand fully that in the future, there are two kinds of jobs: one done by AI, and one assisted by AI.”